The Best 14 Retail Software Solutions for Retailers and Etailers

 For example, a drone at the company Gather.ai takes 8 minutes for the inventory management function, which used to take one hour when done by humans.

-You know how you regret NOT buying bitcoin when it cost a few dollars?
+You know how you regret NOT buying Bitcoin when it cost a few dollars?
 Those were early adopters who did.
 They usually reap all the profits.

 Similarly, in any business, specifically in retail, the early adoption of technology can vault a company way ahead of its competition overnight.
 By integrating innovative solutions earlier, you open up a distance from others and gain a mass following of happy clients, so beating you becomes a challenge.